We believe in making Norwich University affordable and accessible to all qualified students.

 - The grant and scholarship award amounts will remain fixed at the awarded amount for all four years at Norwich University (eight semesters).

-*2-year programs, community colleges, for-profit schools, and non-residential programs will not be considered in this offer.
+*two-year programs, community colleges, for-profit schools, and non-residential programs will not be considered in this offer.

 **Residential programs are defined as undergraduate programs where the student is living on campus and paying room and board charges to the university.